Press Conference by Mr. Michel Camdessus, Managing Director of the Intenational Monetary Fund

 (2) budgetary flexibility to minimize output loss;

-(3) alleviating the impact of credit tightness on exporters and small/medium
+(3) alleviating the impact of credit tightness on exporters and small/medium enterprises; and

 (4) alleviating the social costs of adjustment.

 - First, correcting accumulated structural weaknesses and the resulting foreign exchange problem inevitably involves a temporary slowdown in economic activity and unavoidable social hardships.
 IMF programs are designed to shorten the period of adjustment and minimize the loss in output.

 - I frequently emphasize that, while the burden of adjustment is inevitable, a lopsided distribution is not.
 I have, therefore, been encouraging a social dialogue between employers, employees, and the government to advance necessary changes-- including retrenchment of surplus labor--while, at the same time, ensuring both an alleviation, and an equitable sharing of, the pain.
 The possible ways to achieve this include:

 - For displaced workers: severance payments, unemployment insurance, continuation of health insurance, retraining for new jobs, and improved labor exchanges.